Code-Institute-Submissions/houseplant-heroes/README.md

 - All comments show username and date/time posted

 - Comments are displayed, oldest to newest.
-This decision was based on [this post](https://ux.stackexchange.com/questions/38002/display-comments-order-best-practice) from Ux Stack Exchange in which it is concluded that reverse chronological order is more condusive to natural conversation.
+This decision was based on [this post](https://ux.stackexchange.com/questions/38002/display-comments-order-best-practice) from Ux Stack Exchange in which it is concluded that reverse chronological order is more conducive to natural conversation.

 - If no user is logged in they will see:
   ![comments logged out](./static/images/readme_images/comment-logged-out.png)

   - The user must be logged in to comment as it shows who the comment is posted by to increase and accountability and allow for more developed conversation.
-  - Comments are visible to all visitors as they provide futher information and encourage vistitors to make an account.
+  - Comments are visible to all visitors as they provide further information and encourage visitors to make an account.

 - If user is logged in they will see:
   ![comments logged in](./static/images/readme_images/comment-logged-in.png)